Local Expansion Mechanisms for Quantum-Scale Wormholes: Local Inflation of Wormholes

 where $E_\mathrm{stat}^0$ denotes the positive energy of the pure inflation bubble, given in \eqref{PositiveEnergy}, which is independent of the wormhole geometry. \\

+A comment on the range of integration is in order before turning to the energetic analysis of the embedded wormhole.
+The proper radial coordinate $l \in \mathbb{R}$ covers the full two-ended Morris-Thorne geometry, with $l=0$ corresponding to the wormhole throat and the two asymptotically flat regions located at $l \to \pm\infty$.
+By construction, we choose the profile $f(t,l) \in C_0^\infty(\mathbb{R}\times\mathbb{R})$ to be symmetric under $l \leftrightarrow -l$, so that all curvature quantities and stress-energy components relevant to our energy estimates, most importantly the integrand in Expression \eqref{InflatedWormholeEnergy}, depend on $l$ only through $f$ and derivatives thereof, and are therefore likewise symmetric in $l$.
+Consequently, integrating over a single asymptotic region, $l \in [0,\infty)$, versus over the full two-ended geometry, $l \in \mathbb{R}$, differs only by an overall factor of $2$ and does not qualitatively change the results and their subsequent discussion. \\

-We observe that the total energy measured by static observers thus not only contains the sum of $E_\mathrm{stat}^0$ and the negative energy of the wormhole (rescaled by a factor $e^{f}$ due to the local inflation), but also additional cross-terms arising from the interaction between the wormhole geometry and the local expansion.
+We observe that the total energy per constant-time surface associated to a static observer thus not only contains the sum of $E_\mathrm{stat}^0$ and the negative energy of the wormhole (rescaled by a factor $e^{f}$ due to the local inflation), but also additional cross-terms arising from the interaction between the wormhole geometry and the local expansion.
 It is worth noting that the rescaled wormhole term is no longer compactly supported within $\mathrm{supp}(f)$.
 However, it remains finite, since we explicitly find \cite{Gradshteyn:1980int}

-which confirms that the total energy remains well-defined, and most importantly bounded, even though its spatial support partially extends beyond $\mathrm{supp}(f)$.
-In contrast to the pure inflation bubble geometry, the total energy measured by static observers in the combined system is no longer manifestly nonnegative, and can, in fact, become negative for certain choices of $s_0 > 0$ and $f \in C_0^\infty(\mathbb{R}^2)$ at specific coordinate times $t$.
+which confirms that Expression \eqref{InflatedWormholeEnergy} remains well-defined, and most importantly bounded, even though its spatial support partially extends beyond $\mathrm{supp}(f)$.
+In contrast to the pure inflation bubble geometry, the total energy of a constant-time surface associated to a static observer is no longer positive in the combined system, and can, in fact, become negative for certain choices of $s_0 > 0$ and $f \in C_0^\infty(\mathbb{R}^2)$ at specific coordinate times $t$.
 Note, however, that not only the energy density, but also the total energy remain bounded from below for all possible configurations within the framework, as in the previous case. \\

 In particular, we point out two different possibilities to render the energy density \eqref{T00EmbeddedWormhole} positive.
 The first is to relax the assumption that $f$ has compact support in $(t,l)$ and admit the de Sitter ansatz $f(t,l)=f(t)=H t$ with constant $H>0$, retrieving the known scenario of wormholes undergoing cosmic inflation, which is discussed in \cite{Roman:1993wh}.
 Consistently, we find that the energy density of a traversable wormhole embedded in an expanding de Sitter universe takes the form